 Becoming an Automation Engineer

 A Bachelors degree in an engineering discipline is the typical entry route into Automation Engineering roles.
-There are more specialised qualifications available for individuals within the field or those who are looking to supplement a less relevant base qualification.
+There are more specialized qualifications available for individuals within the field or those who are looking to supplement a less relevant base qualification.

 The ideal skill set for someone moving into Automation Engineering roles includes: